penniesfromkevin/kstock/README.rst

 **Python module - Retrieve stock data from Google Finance and Yahoo Finance**

+This started as a modification of ystockquote by Corey Goldberg, but became a full re-write.
+Test methodology has been retained for now, but that will also change in the future.

  * Created by: Kevin (2014)
  * License: MIT
  * Dev Home: `https://github.com/kpwf/kstock <https://github.com/kpwf/kstock>`_